AlexanderNathan20/Airline-Management-System/README.md

 # ✈️ Simple Airline Management System (SAMS)

-A relational database project for **CS4400: Introduction to Database Systems – Fall 2023** at Georgia Tech.
 This system is designed to simulate and manage a simplified commercial airline operation, including flights, passengers, pilots, and airports across a multi-airport region.

 ---